The Munsters: TV appearances in character

 Fred Gwynne and Al Lewis appeared in full makeup and costumes riding in the Munster Koach in the 1964 Macy's Thanksgiving Day Parade.

-Gwynne made solo appearances in character on The Red Skelton Show in April 1965, in the special Murray The K – It's What's Happening, Baby in June 1965 and on and The Danny Kaye Show in April 1966.
+Gwynne made solo appearances in character on The Red Skelton Show in April 1965, in the special Murray The K – It's What's Happening, Baby in June 1965 and (in his first televised appearance as Herman Munster, before the premiere of The Munsters) on The Danny Kaye Show in 1964.

 Franchise

 Film

 Several Munsters movies were released.
 Two featuring original cast members include Munster, Go Home!
 (1966), and The Munsters' Revenge (1981).
 A television film titled Here Come the Munsters aired in 1995, and The Munsters' Scary Little Christmas was released in 1996.
 A feature film titled The Munsters was released on September 22, 2022.

 TV

 The Mini-Munsters

 In 1973, ABC aired an animated one-hour special, The Mini-Munsters, based on characters from the original series.

 The Munsters Today

 A first-run syndication television series titled The Munsters Today ran from 1988 to 1991 and lasted for 72 episodes.
 The unaired pilot episode, written by Lloyd J. Schwartz, explained the 22-year gap with an accident in Grandpa's lab that put the family to sleep.
 They awake in the late 1980s and must adapt to their new surroundings.
 The show features John Schuck (Herman), Lee Meriwether (Lily), Howard Morton (Grandpa) and Jason Marsden (Eddie).
 Marilyn was portrayed by Mary-Ellen Dunbar in the unaired pilot and by Hilary Van Dyke thereafter.